charlieellington/zebra/documentation/step4-content.md

 - Added staggered ScrollView animations
 - Added to homepage after Credo section

-### Step 4.4: Integrate Vanta Trunk Animation & Responsive Polish
+### Step 4.4: Integrate Vanta Trunk Animation & Responsive Polish ✅

 -   **Build the `VantaTrunk` component:** Create a React functional component that renders a `<div>` and invokes the Vanta Trunk effect on it.
-Use `useRef` to get a reference to the div and `useEffect` to initialize the effect **only on the client side**.
-For example:
+Use `useRef` to get a reference to the div and `useEffect` to initialize the effect **only on the client side**. ✅ (Already completed in Step 4.1)

-    ```
-    import { useEffect, useRef } from 'react'
-    import TRUNK from 'vanta/dist/vanta.trunk.min'
-    import * as p5 from 'p5'  // p5 is required for Trunk

-    function VantaTrunk({ chaos = 0.5, spacing = 10, color = 0x000000, backgroundColor = 0xffffff, width = '100%', height = '100%' }) {
-      const vantaRef = useRef(null)
-      useEffect(() => {
-        // Initialize Vanta Trunk effect on mount
-        const vantaEffect = TRUNK({
-          el: vantaRef.current,
-          p5: p5,                      // provide p5 library
-          mouseControls: true,         // allow mouse interaction (optional)
-          touchControls: true,         // allow touch interaction (optional)
-          gyroControls: false,         // no gyro control
-          minHeight: 200.0,            // minimum dimensions
-          minWidth: 200.0,
-          chaos: chaos,                // chaos level (branching randomness)
-          spacing: spacing,            // spacing between branch lines
-          color: color,                // branch line color (hexadecimal)
-          backgroundColor: backgroundColor // background color behind the branches
-        })
-        return () => {
-          // Cleanup on unmount to prevent memory leaks
-          vantaEffect.destroy()
-        }
-      }, [chaos, spacing, color, backgroundColor])

-      // The returned div will be filled by the Vanta effect
-      return <div ref={vantaRef} style={{ width, height }} />
-    }
-    export default VantaTrunk

-    ```

-    This component allows us to easily drop a customizable Trunk animation anywhere in our JSX.
-The props `chaos`, `spacing`, `color`, etc., control the appearance, and we default them to sensible values.
-We ensure to call `vantaEffect.destroy()` in the cleanup function of `useEffect` so that we don't leave any running animations or GPU contexts hanging around when the component unmounts (preventing memory leaks).
-The `p5` library is passed in as required by Vanta for the Trunk effect.

 -   **Embed Vanta in the Credo section:** Now use this `VantaTrunk` component in our `<CredoSection>`.
-Replace the placeholder `<div>` (from Step 4.2) with `<VantaTrunk>` and set its props for this context.
-For the Credo section, we want a **moderate** visual that complements the philosophy message without overwhelming it.
-For example, we might use `chaos={1.0}` (moderate chaos) if the hero uses a higher value, and a medium `spacing` (around the default 10).
-Set the `color` to match the site's theme -- possibly a neutral or subtle accent (e.g. if the text is dark on light background, a dark gray or brand color for the branches could work).
-The `backgroundColor` should usually match the section background (likely a light neutral) so that the animation blends in as an accent.
-Also, give the component a fixed size appropriate for the design: e.g. `<VantaTrunk width={300} height={300} chaos={1.0} spacing={10} color={0x111111} />` to render a ~300px square animated canvas.
-This fixed-size container ensures the layout remains predictable and the animation doesn't unexpectedly expand beyond its box.
-You can center it within its grid cell using Tailwind classes (`mx-auto`) on the container.
-On larger screens, the Credo layout will show text in one column and this animated canvas in the other, side by side.
-On smaller screens (where the layout stacks to one column), consider either centering the Vanta element below the quote or hiding it on very small devices.
-We want to maintain a good reading experience on mobile.

--   **Responsive behavior & fallbacks:** It's important that the Vanta effect enhances the design without hurting performance or usability on small devices.
-We will fine-tune the responsive behavior: for example, we might **disable or remove the Trunk animation on mobile** phones and low-performance devices.
-This could be done via CSS (hiding the canvas for `max-width` breakpoints) or via a runtime check (e.g. the component could detect `window.innerWidth` or `prefers-reduced-motion` and skip initializing Vanta if conditions aren't met).
-In our plan, we'll at least hide it on very narrow screens to save space and CPU -- possibly by adding a utility class like `hidden sm:block` to the component or by not rendering it at all below a certain breakpoint.
-Additionally, provide a graceful fallback (even if just a static image or a plain colored div) so the section still looks complete without the animation.

--   **Performance considerations:** **Do not run too many Vanta instances at once.** Vanta.js can be heavy, so we'll limit the number of active animations on the page to **at most two** at any time.
-For example, if we plan to use Trunk in the hero and in the Credo section (which are both visible on page load on a large screen), that's two instances -- likely okay on modern desktops, but we should avoid adding more (like another in the footer) until one of these is out of view.
-If the hero has a Vanta background and the Credo also has one, monitor performance; if it's janky, we might decide to only use one at a time (e.g. disable the Credo one if the hero is already running, or destroy the hero's instance once out of view).
-Vanta provides a `.resize()` and the `.destroy()` method -- we will use `.destroy()` during unmount or when removing an effect.
-If implementing dynamic mounting (e.g. only start the Credo Vanta when the section scrolls into view), ensure to destroy it when navigating away.
-Our reusable component handles its own cleanup on unmount, which covers page transitions or section removal.

--   **Styling integration:** Ensure the Vanta canvas doesn't interfere with other elements.
-It's positioned inside its div, so standard Tailwind margins/padding apply.
-Add some margin beneath the Credo section so that when the page flows into the Quick Wins section, there's adequate space -- particularly if the trunk animation is visible on mobile above the next section.
-We want to avoid the canvas overlapping or colliding with content that comes after.
-In practice, adding a bottom padding to the Credo section or top margin to Quick Wins will suffice (e.g. `pb-16` on Credo).

--   **Finalize and polish:** Double-check the section ordering in the homepage (`<HeroSection />` then `<CredoSection />` then `<QuickWinsSection />` before other sections like Portfolio).
-Add an anchor id if needed (e.g. `<section id="credo">`) if we plan to link to it.
-Make sure all text content from the copy is included and styled correctly (quote, attribution, founder note, all six benefits and their tooltips).
-Keep tone consistent (first-person where appropriate, etc.).
+Replace the placeholder `<div>` (from Step 4.2) with `<VantaTrunk>` and set its props for this context. ✅

+-   **Responsive behavior & fallbacks:** It's important that the Vanta effect enhances the design without hurting performance or usability on small devices. ✅

+-   **Performance considerations:** **Do not run too many Vanta instances at once.** ✅

+-   **Styling integration:** Ensure the Vanta canvas doesn't interfere with other elements. ✅

+-   **Finalize and polish:** Double-check the section ordering in the homepage. ✅

+**Final Implementation Notes:**
+- Enhanced Credo section with three responsive breakpoints:
+  - Mobile (< sm): Text only, centered, no Vanta
+  - Tablet (sm-lg): Smaller Vanta (250px) below text with reduced opacity
+  - Desktop (lg+): Full-size Vanta (350-400px) in right column
+- Improved Quick Wins section mobile experience:
+  - Mobile: Always show descriptions below icons (no tooltips needed)
+  - Desktop/Tablet: Hover tooltips with visual feedback
+  - Added icon backgrounds and hover effects for better UX
+- Added section divider between Quick Wins and Recent Builds for visual flow
+- All text uses proper color hierarchy (muted-foreground for secondary text)
+- Performance optimized: Vanta only mounts after component is ready
+- Smooth transitions and animations throughout

 ### Step 4.5: Usage Across Multiple Sections & Emotional Tuning